droneslab/bauhaus/README.md

 # 5. Link Time Optimization
  **Detailed Information**

-To get link time optimization performed on the binary created by rustc (the Rust compiler), it is necessary to use the same versions of LLVM/clang that the current Rust toolchain (in the rust toolchain file in Darvis) uses to compile the C++ code.
+To get link time optimization performed on the binary created by rustc (the Rust compiler), it is necessary to use the same versions of LLVM/clang that the current Rust toolchain (in the rust toolchain file in bauhaus) uses to compile the C++ code.
 If the Rust toolchain is updated to the latest stable/nightly offered by the Rust language maintainers, chances are that most Linux distributions would not have the correct versions of LLVM/clang.
 This is because the Rust toolchain is updated quite frequently.
 If the versions do not match, then **lld** (the linker) will not be able to link the code successfully at the final step.